 Joint ventures have a reputation, and it’s not always positive.
 The methodical, sometimes grueling pace of joint venture negotiations can trip up even the most willing participant.
 The key to navigating these waters is through extensive preparation, relationship management and realistic goal setting.

 Many joint ventures fall apart from a lack of planning, overzealous negotiations or political/philosophical differences.
-You can track some of these danger signs early in the process, to prevent derailing a venture that’s in progress.
+You can identify some of these danger signs early in the process, to prevent derailing a venture that’s in progress.

 However, if you’re just starting to research a joint venture, there are tips you can use to prevent future headaches with negotiations.
 Here are 5 points to keep in mind when pursuing a joint venture.

 This might seem obvious, but joint ventures can easily fail due to competing strategic objectives.
 Successful joint ventures offer an element of strategic alignment, where the goals of partners and their parent companies are coordinated.